nodetec/relayrunner/docs/relays/strfry/configuration.md

 # Configuration

-We're now going to discuss the strfry config file including how to set some of the settings as well as how to move the file to a config directory owned by the `nostr` user we previously created.
+We're now going to discuss the strfry config file including how to set some of the settings as well as how to copy the file to a config directory owned by the `nostr` user we previously created.
 We're also going to discuss how to create the data directory which will be owned by the `nostr` user.

 ## Config File